 - You must pass the entrance examination if it’s required

 - You need to prove your enrolment as well as:

-- Necessary funds to support yourself
+- Proof of necessary funds to support yourself

 - Receipt for paying the residence permit fee (160 EUR)

 - For programs in German, you will need B2 or C1 level of language.
-Accepted certificates from Österreuchisches Sprachdiplom Deutsch (ÖSD), Goethe Institute, Telc Deutsch
+Accepted certificates are from Österreuchisches Sprachdiplom Deutsch (ÖSD), Goethe Institute, Telc Deutsch

 - English language proficiency: IELTS, TOEFL, Cambridge certificates